-On your main games and apps screen you will now see that the entire storage available, both internally and externally, is accumulated into one statistic.
+On your My Games & Apps screen you will now see that the entire storage available, both internally and externally, is accumulated into one statistic.

 We also recommend you completely shut down your Xbox One and reboot.
 We did and the drive worked very well straight after.